Microbiology Homepage

 Early Grades Statement:

 GHC offers a variety of part-of-term classes to allow our students to have flexible schedules.
 However, there are only three Semesters each year; Spring, Summer and Fall.
 It is only at the end of each Semester that grades are rolled to academic history and available on the official transcript.
-After each part-of-term, as soon as Instructors have entered grades, they may be viewed online by logging into the SCORE (Click Here).
-Transcripts may also be request at any time by logging into the SCORE.
+After each part-of-term, as soon as Instructors have entered grades, they may be viewed online by logging into the Charger Portal (Click Here).
+Transcripts may also be request at any time by logging into the Charger Portal.
 Prior to the end of term, should a student need an early grade letter sent to another institution they may complete the request form and submit it to the Registrar’s Office for processing (Click Here).
 Please contact the Registrar’s Office at registrar@highlands.edu if you need any assistance.

 Early Warning Program: